Kosovo and

 Overnight: Skopje

-• After breakfast and hotel check-out, we begin the day with a facilitated discussion on government accountability and democratic renewal, framed around one of North Macedonia’s most tragic and politically revealing events in recent memory.
-In the wake of a catastrophic nightclub fire in March 2025 that claimed 62 lives and injured more than 190, deep failures in governance — from oversight breakdowns to entrenched corruption and public safety lapses — were laid bare.
+After breakfast and hotel check-out, we begin the day with a facilitated discussion on government accountability and democratic renewal, framed around one of North Macedonia’s most tragic and politically revealing events in recent memory.
+In the wake of a catastrophic nightclub fire[EB1] in March 2025 that claimed 62 lives and injured more than 190, deep failures in governance — from oversight breakdowns to entrenched corruption and public safety lapses — were laid bare.
 The tragedy briefly galvanized a wave of youth-led mobilization, demanding transparency, justice, and systemic reform.

 Overnight: Ohrid

-• We begin your day with an expert-guided journey through Ohrid’s enchanting Old City, where over 2,400 years of history come alive.
+We begin your day with an expert-guided journey through Ohrid’s enchanting Old City, where over 2,400 years of history come alive.
 Wander through a captivating blend of ancient, Hellenistic, Roman, and Christian heritage, beautifully intertwined with Ottoman architectural gems.
 Explore the timeless ruins of the ancient theater, marvel at the exquisite icon collection within the Church of Our Lady the All-Seeing, and step inside the majestic Saint Sofia Cathedral.
 Stand atop the millennial fortress overlooking the city and visit the iconic St. Clement and St. John at Kaneo churches, perched dramatically above the sparkling lake.
 Every corner reveals a story, every monument with a legacy — a day where history, spirituality, and natural beauty converge.

 Overnight: Ohrid

-• On Sunday morning, guests enjoy a leisurely morning.
+On Sunday morning, guests enjoy a leisurely morning.
 Savor a relaxed breakfast at the hotel, take a lakeside stroll or jog, or make a final visit to the city’s historic bazaar for last-minute keepsakes.

-As our journey draws to a close, we come together in the vineyard-covered hills outside Skopje for a final evening to revel in our new memories, new friendships, and new inspiration to take back home with us.
+Late in the morning, we depart Ohrid and journey back to Skopje, traveling through North Macedonia’s picturesque mountain landscapes.
+We will stop for lunch at a family-run winery in the vineyard-covered hills outside Skopje for a final afternoon to revel in our new memories, new friendships, and new inspiration to take back home with us.

 Overnight: Skopje